EduMIPS64/edumips64/readme.md

 - GNU Make
 - JavaHelp

-The two latter dependencies are needed for the in-application help.
+The latter three dependencies are needed for the in-application help.

 If you need to compile the PDF manual, you will also need:
 - latex / pdflatex